jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Data/Creating Dynamic Data.md

 1. **default.jigx** is the database where the Dynamic Data table is defined.
 2. [jig.default](<./../../Jig Types/jig_default.md>) is the type of jig we will use to contain the form.
-3. [form](./../../Components/form.md) is the component used with text and date fields.&#x20;
+3. [form](./../../Components/form.md) is the component used with text and date fields.
 4. [submit-form](./../../Actions/submit-form.md) is the action that executes the create method of the Dynamic Dataprovider

 ## Examples and code snippets

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-i6ehWvPp7BFJyRJURpPe2-20250306-083004.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-i6ehWvPp7BFJyRJURpPe2-20250306-083004.png" size="66" width="2493" height="2466" position="center" caption="Form creating Dynamic Data" alt="Form creating Dynamic Data"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-i6ehWvPp7BFJyRJURpPe2-20250306-083004.png" size="66" position="center" caption="Form creating Dynamic Data" alt="Form creating Dynamic Data"}

 ![Dynamic data database ](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/BBlDwFNCg9r4DSlmAFOO8_dd-employee-mngt.png "Dynamic data database ")